bonitasoft/bonita-doc/md/custom-widgets.md

 ## Description

-Custom widgets are composed of:
+In UI Designer editor, custom widgets are composed of:

 * A description that briefly describes the widget
 * Properties exposed by the widget